cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 If not set, the API will automatically apply the member associated with your Terraform API key or the most recently-set maintainer

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.20.2/docs/resources/metric#maintainer_id Metric#maintainer_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.21.0/docs/resources/metric#maintainer_id Metric#maintainer_id}

+---

+##### `percentileValue`<sup>Optional</sup> <a name="percentileValue" id="@cdktf/provider-launchdarkly.metric.Metric.Initializer.parameter.percentileValue"></a>

+- *Type:* java.lang.Number

+The percentile for the analysis method.

+An integer denoting the target percentile between 0 and 100.
+Required when analysis_type is percentile.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.21.0/docs/resources/metric#percentile_value Metric#percentile_value}

 ---